Federal Oversight Undermined

 Cat Brooks, Co-founder, Anti Police-Terror Project

-APTP has long used scanner access as a tool for real-time accountability.
-When officers respond to calls in Oakland's communities, civilians with scanners have been able to hear how police describe suspects, what instructions dispatchers provide, and how officers talk about the neighborhoods they serve.
+APTP has used scanner access for real-time accountability work.
+When officers responded to calls in Oakland neighborhoods, civilians with scanners could hear how police described suspects, what dispatchers told officers to do, and how officers talked about the communities they were policing.

 "OPD does not get to hide behind a digital curtain while continuing to terrorize our communities.
 We say this is about dodging accountability, plain and simple."